mustafa-fahimi/api_service/README.md

 ### With Authentication

-For APIs that require authentication, provide token management parameters:
+For APIs that require authentication, provide token refresh callback and handle token expiration:

 ## Token Management